Egyptian Premier League: History

 Association football was introduced to Egypt while it was occupied by the British.
 The first football club in Egypt was El Sekka El Hadid, which was founded in 1903.
 The Sultan Hussein Cup was founded in 1917, and though it was dominated by English clubs in its first years, until Zamalek won it for the first time in 1921, Egyptian clubs quickly gained power.
 The Egypt Cup, which no British teams competed in, began in 1922, and won by Zamalek.

 The first major football league in Egypt also began play in 1922; consisting of clubs from Cairo, it was called the Cairo League.
-Three other leagues, in Alexandria, on the Suez Canal, and an obscure league in Bahary began soon afterwards.
-It was at this time that the clubs Zamalek and Al-Ahly began their dominance, with the two clubs regularly winning the Cairo League and the Egypt Cup.
+Three other leagues, in Alexandria, on the Suez Canal, and an obscure league in Bahary (Note: Bahary is an area of Alexandria, but it is not clear whether the league represented that area or not) began soon afterwards.
+It was at this time that the clubs Zamalek and Al-Ahly (Note: first named El-Mokhtalat and then King Farouk Club) began their dominance, with the two clubs regularly winning the Cairo League and the Egypt Cup.

 In 1938, the Egyptian Football Association (EFA) took control of the Cairo Zone Competition, along with the other three leagues.
 The Cairo Zone Competition was renamed the Cairo League, but otherwise remained mostly unchanged until the mid-1940s.
 The EFA felt that a national league, rather than many local leagues, was necessary.
 The President of the EFA passed the idea on to King Farouk I, who was an avid football fan.
 The Egyptian Premier League was founded by royal decree, and began play in 1948.